A class of extended high-dimensional nonisospectral KdV hierarchies and symmetry: Conclusions and discussions

 \section{Conclusions and discussions}

 The higher-dimensional Lie algebras \eqref{3}-\eqref{11} were constructed.
 As the applications, we considered the nonisospectral problems \eqref{12}, \eqref{b12}, \eqref{c12} respectively, and thus deduced the nonisospectral KdV hierarchy \eqref{19}, the coupled nonisospectral KdV hierarchy \eqref{b19} and the multi-component nonisospectral KdV hierarchy \eqref{c19}.
 By reducing these hierarchies, we obtained the famous KdV equation \eqref{22}, coupled nonisospectral KdV equation \eqref{b22} and multi-component nonisospectral KdV equation \eqref{c22} respectively.
-It follows that the bi-Hamiltonian structure of these resulting hierarchies was derived by means of the Tu scheme and thus showing their Liouville integrability.
-Additionally, we found that the $K$ symmetries and $\tau$ symmetries we obtained from the coupled nonisospectral KdV hierarchy constitute a set of infinite dimensional Lie algebras.
+It follows that the bi-Hamiltonian structures of these resulting hierarchies were derived by means of the Tu scheme and thus showing their Liouville integrability.
+Additionally, we found that the $K$ symmetries and $\tau$ symmetries of the coupled nonisospectral KdV hierarchy constitute a set of infinite dimensional Lie algebras.

-This article only considers the KdV space spectral problem.
+This paper only considers the KdV space spectral problem.
 In fact, the idea and the method used here are universal for other isospectral and nonisospectral problems.
-The Riemann-Hilbert method for multi-component systems based on higher-order matrix spectral problems has been discussed (see \cite{215,216,217}).
+The Riemann-Hilbert method for multi-component systems based on higher-order matrix spectral problems had been discussed (see \cite{215,216,217}).
 It is quite intriguing for us to consider the application of the Riemann-Hilbert approach to the multi-component KdV systems.
 Also, the application of $\overline{\partial}$-dressing method for the construction of solutions to the multi-component KdV systems (see \cite{218}), which is worthy of further work.

-{\bf Acknowledgment} This work was supported by the National Natural Science Foundation of China (grant No.11971475).

-{\bf Data availability} Data sharing is not applicable to this article as no new data were created or analyzed in this study.